IPNL-POLYU/pyrtklib/readme.md

 ## News

+### 2024.07.08 v0.2.6 Bug fix

+* The attributions about PRNQZS and PRNIRN are set to the right number now.
+* In cbind.h, I forgot to allocate one more byte for string to store '\0', thus segmentation fault may occur in function "convertChar" (I met several times).
+Besides, in convertType, the copy size is not correct and only the first object is copied.
+All the bugs now have been fixed.

 ### 2023.11.23 v0.2.5 Optimize the folder structure

 In previous versions, the .so file is directly in site-packages folder, which is disgusting.
 To let the code editor can make use of the .pyi, the .so file is moved, and is loaded by the init.py file now.